abdulkader/charts-demo-app/README.md

 ### API Proxy to Aviod CORS

 We are using [https://corsproxy.io/](https://corsproxy.io/) to bypass the CORS issues to the API.
 You can find more details on their website.

+## Note

+Currently the charts created are only stored to Localstorage and Not saved to any database at the moment.
+But the logic is there in place to call the API services to create/delete/update chart details.